Pregnancy-Safe Skincare: What to Avoid & What Actually Works

 Mistake #4: Skipping Sunscreen

 Sun makes pregnancy melasma much worse.
-Avoiding sunscreen because of chemical worries isn't the answer.
-Use mineral sunscreen daily—it's the best way to prevent pregnancy dark spots.
+Avoiding sunscreen because of chemical worries is not the answer.
+Use mineral sunscreen daily to prevent pregnancy dark spots.

 Frequently Asked Questions